To the Annual General Meeting of Sampo plc

 Other Reporting Requirements

 The Board of Directors and the Managing Director are responsible for the other information.
-The other information comprises information included in the report of the Board of Directors and in the Annual Report, but does not include the financial statements and our report thereon.
-We obtained the report of the Board of Directors prior to the date of the auditor’s report, and the Annual Report is expected to be made available to us after the date of the auditor’s report.
+The other information comprises the report of the Board of Directors and the information included in the Annual Report, but does not include the financial statements and our auditor’s report thereon.
+We have obtained the report of the Board of Directors prior to the date of this auditor’s report, and the Annual Report is expected to be made available to us after that date.

 Our opinion on the financial statements does not cover the other information.

 In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 With respect to report of the Board of Directors, our responsibility also includes considering whether the report of the Board of Directors has been prepared in accordance with the applicable laws and regulations.

 In our opinion, the information in the report of the Board of Directors is consistent with the information in the financial statements and the report of the Board of Directors has been prepared in accordance with the applicable laws and regulations.

 If, based on the work we have performed on the other information that we obtained prior to the date of this auditor’s report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

 Opinions based on the assignment of the Audit Committee

 We support that the financial statements should be adopted.
 The proposal by the Board of Directors regarding the use of the profit shown in the balance sheet is in compliance with the Limited Liability Companies Act.
 We support that the members of the Board of Directors of the parent company and the Managing Director should be discharged from liability for the financial period audited by us.

 Helsinki, 28 February 2018